kohei-us/orcus/doc/overview/doc-user.rst

   properties table, and this method only receives an index into the table.

 * :cpp:func:`~orcus::spreadsheet::iface::import_sheet::get_sheet_size` - This
-  method is expected to return the dimension of the sheet which the loader may need in some operations.
+  method should return the dimension of a sheet in your document model which the loader may need in some operations.
+The dimension of a sheet is the maximum numbers of rows and columns a sheet allows, and it is a fixed dimension that cannot change at least during import.
+Also, all sheets in your document model should have the same sheet dimension.

 For now, we'll only implement :cpp:func:`~orcus::spreadsheet::iface::import_sheet::set_string`,